 Letha is a tiny town located in the state of Idaho.
 With a population of 161 people and just one neighborhood, Letha is the 140th largest community in Idaho.

-Because occupations involving physical labor dominate the local economy, Letha is generally considered to be a blue-collar town.
-43.52% of the Letha workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Letha is a town of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Letha who work in office and administrative support (16.20%), personal care services (13.66%), and legal occupations (7.18%).
+When you are in Letha, you'll notice that it is more blue-collar than most other communities in America.
+39.60% of Letha’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Letha is a town of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Letha who work in office and administrative support (18.79%), personal care services (18.12%), and maintenance occupations (7.61%).

-The per capita income in Letha in 2022 was $36,234, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
-This equates to an annual income of $144,936 for a family of four.
+The per capita income in Letha in 2022 was $28,598, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
+This equates to an annual income of $114,392 for a family of four.

 The most common language spoken in Letha is English.
 Other important languages spoken here include Italian and Polish.